Ebi2626/qr-code-generator/README.md

 ![Przykładowy QR](repo.png)

 ## Prerequisties
 To build project you will need Cmake and MSVC.
-Before building there is need to download dependencies via vcpkg: `vcpkg install libqrencode`
+Before building there is need to download dependencies via vcpkg: `vcpkg install libqrencode lodepng`

 ## Building
 To build project .exe files there are two required steps: